Workflows

 Automate your conversation management with visual, drag-and-drop workflows that trigger on events and take action automatically.

-- Send automated messages — Welcome new conversations, follow up after a delay, or notify customers of status changes
+- Send automated messages — welcome new conversations, follow up after a delay, or notify customers of status changes

 The Workflows page